pypa/setuptools/docs/references/keywords.rst

-        We **STRONGLY ADVISE AGAINST** using this setting for things like application launchers, desktop files or anything that requires system-wide installation [#manpages]_, unless you have extensive experience in Python packaging and has carefully considered all the drawbacks, limitations and problems of this method.
+        We **STRONGLY ADVISE AGAINST** using this setting for things like application launchers, desktop files or anything that requires system-wide installation [#manpages]_, unless you have extensive experience in Python packaging and have carefully considered all the drawbacks, limitations and problems of this method.
         Also note that this feature is provided *as is* with no plans of further changes.